Key finding attacks: Analytical key finding

 While statistical key finding can be effective for reducing the amount of memory that needs to be searched, it still requires high-entropy areas to be tested to check if they contain the correct key material.
 In certain cases, particularly in the context of public key encryption systems, it is possible to determine patterns that must occur in the key material and then limit the search to areas where these patterns are found.

 Shamir and van Someren demonstrated one example of this analytical approach for finding private RSA keys where the public key is known and has a small public exponent.
 In the RSA system the public key is a pair $(n,e)$, where $n=p.q$ with p and q being two large primes.
 The corresponding private key is $(n,d)$ (or sometimes $(p,q,d)$ or some variant thereof) where $e.d\equiv1\pmod{\phi(n)}$, which is to say that e multiplied by d is equivalent to 1, modulo $\phi(n)$ where φ represents Euler's totient function and is the size of the multiplicative group modulo n.
 In the case of an RSA key:

 Finding the value of $\phi(n)$ from n allows for the factorization of n and the security of the RSA cryptosystem rests on the difficulty of doing so.
 As such an attacker cannot determine d exactly, given e and n.
 An attack can however know a fair amount about what d looks like, given the knowledge that p and q are typically chosen to be the same length in bits and are both 'close' to the square root of n.
 Thus an attacker can approximate a guess of:

 and typically this approximation will be correct in the more significant half of its bits of its binary representation.
 The relationship of e and d means that:

 where the exact value of k is unknown but $0 < k < e.$ Using this fact and the approximation $\phi'(n)$, the attacker can enumerate a set of possible values for the top half of the binary representation of d for each possible value of k.
-These binary patterns can be tested for many orders of magnitude faster than performing a trail decryption.
+These binary patterns can be tested for many orders of magnitude faster than performing a trial decryption.
 Furthermore, in the common case of $e=3$ it can be shown that $k=2,$ which allows the top half of the bits of d to be determined exactly and searched for directly.